-I nodded and meekly smiled back at her wondering to myself, “Is my utter lack of experience so visible?”
+I nodded and meekly smiled back at her wondering to myself, “Is my utter lack of experience so apparent?”
 Any sense I had of the great accomplishment it was for me to get this far wilted and withered under her gaze.
 We had ridden more than 2,500 miles to this particular destination, and yet I felt like a punk-ass tenderfoot.

 “You’ve been out a while,” she observed.
 I nodded.
 She moved closer.
 I held my breath and tried not to wiggle or shy away.
 She came closer still and leaned in.
 Conspiratorially she confided, “You’ve got to just let the wind blow through you.
 Just be easy.
 Soften your arms, hollow your chest, get low in your saddle, and be easy.
 Let the wind blow through you, like you’re a part of it.
 Just be easy about it and you’ll keep the rubber on the road.”
-She nodded sagely, walked slowly back to her big blue bike, then headed into the café.
+She nodded sagely, straightened to her full height, and walked slowly back to her big blue bike, then headed into the café.

 I’d soon test her theory on the Devil’s Backbone Road (Utah Highway 12).
 This is a road we’d been hearing of for days.
 (One woman said it was the most terrifying road she’d ever been on—and she was in a car!)
 It is called the Devil’s Backbone because it is a naked spine of a high road with a 10-12% grade from which everything has fallen away but the wind.
 On each side of the narrow road, the land plunges into deep canyons.
 The devil in this case is some kind of Dimetrodon, that hostile dinosaur with the sail on its back.
 We rode along its spine, trying to avoid its croc-like teeth.